TAGC/Semver/README.md

     // Optional
     snapshotBump = 'PATCH' // Or 'MINOR' or 'MAJOR'

+    // Optional
+    forceBump = false // Or true
 }
 ```

 The `versionFilePath` property must point to a file that stores the 'raw' version string for your project in the form `<major>.<minor>.<patch>`, e.g. `version='1.2.3'` or simply `1.2.3`.

 The `snapshotBump` property is optional and specifies what snapshot versions the plugin should derive from the latest released versions.
 For instance, if the last released version of a project was `v0.1.0` and `snapshotBump=PATCH` was specified, any development work will be treated as `v0.1.1-SNAPSHOT`.
 If `snapshotBump=MINOR` is specified instead, development work will be treated as `v0.2.0-SNAPSHOT`, and for `snapshotBump=MAJOR` it would be treated as `v1.0.0-SNAPSHOT`.
 This helps reconcile the differences between workflow strategies such as [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) which expect release versions to be decided only as releases are about to be made with [Maven's philosophy of always deciding on (or guessing) what the next release version will be](http://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN401).
 Predict whether your next release will introduce minor bug fixes, new (but backwards-compatible) features, or breaking changes, and set `snapshotBump` accordingly.
 By default (when this property is not explicitly set), `snapshotBump` will be treated as set to `PATCH`.

+`forceBump` is an option added in `v0.5.0`.
+In this release, new tasks were added that allow you to bump the version number of your project using Gradle tasks.
+By default, these tasks will fail if you try to bump the project version when not on the Git master branch

 Description
 ---